About the Chair in Digital Government

 The Chair's teaching role

-The Chair in e-Government is Programme Director for a new Master's programme, the Master of e-Government (MEGov).
+The Chair in Digital Government is Programme Director for a new Master's programme, the Master of e-Government (MEGov).
 This programme is unique in the Asia-Pacific region, and students will be taught by leading academics in the emerging field of e-Government and public management.

 The Chair also teaches executive courses.
-The next short course, 'Using Social Media for Effective Public Engagement', will be held on 14-15 November 2013, and registrations are still available.
+2016 dates for the short course, 'Using Social Media for Effective Public Engagement', will be notified by the end of the year.

 About the Chair's sponsors